TobikoData/sqlmesh/docs/reference/cli.md

   SQLMesh command line tool.

 Options:
   --version          Show the version and exit.
   -p, --paths TEXT   Path(s) to the SQLMesh config/project.
   --config TEXT      Name of the config object.
 Only applicable to
                      configuration defined using Python script.
   --gateway TEXT     The name of the gateway.
+  --ignore-warnings  Ignore warnings.
+  --debug            Enable debug mode.
   --help             Show this message and exit.

 Commands:
-  audit                   Run audits.
-  create_external_models  Create a schema file containing external model... dag                     Renders the dag using graphviz. diff                    Show the diff between the current context and a... evaluate                Evaluate a model and return a dataframe with a... fetchdf                 Runs a sql query and displays the results. format                  Format all models in a given directory. ide                     Start a browser-based SQLMesh IDE. info                    Print info. init                    Create a new SQLMesh repository. migrate                 Migrate SQLMesh to the current running version. plan                    Plan a migration of the current context's... prompt                  Uses LLM to generate a SQL query from a prompt. render                  Renders a model's query, optionally expanding... rollback                Rollback SQLMesh to the previous migration. run                     Evaluates the DAG of models using the built-in... table_diff              Show the diff between two tables. test                    Run model unit tests. ui                      Start a browser-based SQLMesh UI.
+  audit                   Run audits for given models. create_external_models  Create a schema file containing external model... create_test             Generate a unit test fixture for a given model. dag                     Render the dag as an html file. diff                    Show the diff between the local state and the... evaluate                Evaluate a model and return a dataframe with a... fetchdf                 Run a sql query and display the results. format                  Format all models in a given directory. info                    Print information about a SQLMesh project. init                    Create a new SQLMesh repository. invalidate              Invalidate the target environment, forcing its... migrate                 Migrate SQLMesh to the current running version. plan                    Apply local changes to the target environment. prompt                  Uses LLM to generate a SQL query from a prompt. render                  Renders a model's query, optionally expanding... rewrite                 Rewrite a sql expression with semantic... rollback                Rollback SQLMesh to the previous migration. run                     Evaluate missing intervals for the target... table_diff              Show the diff between two tables. test                    Run model unit tests. ui                      Start a browser-based SQLMesh UI.